Deliver INFANT

 INFANT set-up includes:

-• Training can contribute to Continuing Professional Development with the relevant professional associations.
+• Access to INFANT training: Training includes online self-directed training 6-8 hours in duration and refresher training every two years.
+Completion of training can contribute to Continuing Professional Development with some relevant professional associations.

-• Access to all INFANT content and resources to support delivery of group sessions.
+• Trained facilitators will then have access to all INFANT content and resources to support delivery of INFANT group sessions.

 • Delivery of INFANT according to the INFANT Facilitator Guide.

-• Completing brief 6-monthly feedback (e.g. number of programs, completion rates).
+• Completion of a brief annual survey to report on program delivery (e.g. number of groups run).
 This contributes to the evaluation of the program.

 • Support for implementation via online resources and 1:1 support from the team.